anyscale/templates/templates/batch-llm/README.md

 For a Python script version of the `.ipynb` notebook used for the workspace template, refer to `examples/main.py`.

-**Note:** For a more general introduction to batch inference with Ray Data, check out the `Batch Inference Basics` workspace template.
+**Note:** This tutorial is run within a workspace.
+Please overview the `Introduction to Workspaces` template first before this tutorial.

 ### How to decide between online vs offline inference for LLM
 Online LLM inference (e.g. Anyscale Endpoint) should be used when you want to get real-time response for prompt or to interact with the LLM.
 Use online inference when you want to optimize latency of inference to be as quick as possible.

 On the other hand, offline LLM inference should be used when you want to get reponses for a large number of prompts within some time frame, but not required to be real-time (minutes to hours granularity).
-Use offline inference when you want to (1) scale your workload to large-scale datasets, and (2) optimize inference throughput and resource usage (for example, maximizing GPU utilization).
+Use offline inference when you want to:
+1. Scale your workload to large-scale datasets
+2. optimize inference throughput and resource usage (for example, maximizing GPU utilization).

 ### Step 1: Install Python dependencies
 Install additional required dependencies using `pip`.